 - A soft sponge

-- One medium-size soft cloth
+- A medium-size soft cloth

-Simply take the chalk place it into a bowl.
+- Place the chalk into a bowl.

-Crush it into a fine powder.
+- Crush it into a fine powder.

-Wa-lah!… With chalk you should be able to achieve the same results as any silver polish that you could buy in a store.
+Wa-lah… With chalk you should be able to achieve the same results as any silver polish that you could buy in a store.